lawrence3067/ICS-45C-HW4/README.md

 > Following the same one-thing-at-a-time method given in Homework, choose one function (or the smallest possible number of dependent functions) to write at a time, then run (Step 4 below) until it works.
 Repeat steps 3 and 4 until all methods are written EXCEPT the move constructor and assignment.

-4. Run `standard_main`, and `student_gtests`, with the `sanitizers`. **The C++ compiler cannot catch memory errors for you.
+4. Run `standard_main`, and `student_gtests` with the `sanitizers`. **The C++ compiler cannot catch memory errors for you.
 The sanitizers help you by catching your errors and reporting them to you.
 Carefully read the error messages printed by them to see if you can isolate which function was running when the error was detected.
 Focus your debugging effort on that function.**

  - The `sanitizers` will catch many kinds of errors:
    - accessing memory that has not been initialized